syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Selection.md

 ---

 # Selection

-SfDataGrid provides a selection functionality that allows the user to select one or more rows.
+SfDataGrid allows you to select one or more rows or cells.
+For selecting a specific row or group of rows, set the [SelectionUnit](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectionUnit.html) as row.
+For selecting a specific cell or group of cells, set the SelectionUnit as cell or Any.In SelectionUnit.Any option.
+A row can be selected by clicking its row header.

+### Current cell navigation

+Keyboard navigation through the cells and rows is determined based on the [NavigationMode](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~NavigationMode.html) property.
+The NavigationMode.Cell allows you to navigate between the cells in a row and between the rows.
+The NavigationMode.Row allows you to navigate between the rows.
+It is not possible to set the NavigationMode.Row when the cell selection is enabled (SelectionUnit is cell or any).

-## Selection Modes
+## Selection modes

-The [SelectionMode](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectionMode.html) property defines the behavior of selection in SfDataGrid.
+The [SelectionUnit](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectionUnit.html) and [SelectionMode](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectionMode.html) properties defines the behavior of selection in SfDataGrid.
+If the SelectionMode is single, a single row or cell can be selected.
+If the SelectionMode is extended or multiple, multiple rows or cells can be selected.
+The selection can be disabled by changing the SelectionMode as none.

-### Single Row Selection
+### Single row or cell selection

-If the [SelectionMode](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectionMode.html) is `Single`, only a single row can be selected.
-SfDataGrid allows to select or deselect a single row, when the `SelectionMode` is `SingleDeselect`.
+If the [SelectionMode](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectionMode.html) is `Single`, a single row or cell can be selected.
+SfDataGrid allows you to select or deselect a single row or cell, when the `SelectionMode` is `SingleDeselect`.

 {% tabs %}
 {% highlight c# %}